wlperry/umd_biostats/ecostats_lectures/lecture_05/05_02_class_activity.html.md

 ::: callout-tip
 ## Practice Exercise 12: Test Normality at one time

-There are always a lot of ways to do this in R
+There are always a lot of ways to do everything in R and is sometimes frustrating

 ::: {.cell}